codewarnab/paint-web-app/README.md

 4. Push to the branch (`git push origin feature/your-idea`).
 5. Create a new Pull Request.

-### Feature Suggestions

-We encourage contributors to propose and implement new features for the Paint App.
-Some potential ideas include:
-- Adding a custom shape drawing tool
-- Implementing an undo/redo functionality
-- Enhancing the color palette with more options
-- Adding keyboard shortcuts for tools

 Feel free to propose any feature that could improve the application!